justmawi-dot/phaseONEproject/README.md

    * Clear names of files and folders
    * Easily-located notebook and presentation linked in the README
 4. Notebook(s)
-   * Clearly-indicated final notebook that runs without errors
-   * Exploratory/working notebooks (can contain errors, redundant code, etc.) from all team members (if a group project)
-5. `.gitignore`
-   * A file called `.gitignore` at the root of the repository directory instructs Git to ignore large, unnecessary, or private files
-     * Because it starts with a `.`, you will need to type `ls -a` in the terminal in order to see that it is there
-   * GitHub maintains a [Python .gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore) that may be a useful starting point for your version of this file
-   * To tell Git to ignore more files, just add a new line to `.gitignore` for each new file name
-     * Consider adding `.DS_Store` if you are using a Mac computer, as well as project-specific file names
-     * If you are running into an error message because you forgot to add something to `.gitignore` and it is too large to be pushed to GitHub [this blog post](https://medium.com/analytics-vidhya/tutorial-removing-large-files-from-git-78dbf4cf83a?sk=c3763d466c7f2528008c3777192dfb95)(friend link) should help you address this

 You wil submit a link to the GitHub repository on Canvas.